LifeFlight of Maine’s Simulation Lab Improves Rural Healthcare Training in Bangor

 To read the full Bangor Daily News article, click on the link.

-To learn more about LifeFlight’s simulation lab, visit their website by clicking the link.
+To learn more about LifeFlight’s simulation lab, visit their website or click the link.

 To learn more about HAL® S3201 or other Gaumard simulators, visit our website by clicking the link.